Mobile meeting scheduling for Webex

-How we got the Webex mobile app to feature parity with the desktop app by giving users the ability to schedule meetings.
-Now used by over 270k users per week.
+How I got the Webex mobile app to feature parity with the desktop app by giving users the ability to schedule meetings.
+This 0 - 1 initiative ensured that people can get important work done on the go.
+It’s now used by over 270k users per week

 ROLE